Maintaining Weight After Weight-Loss Medication

 Peptide Therapy as Maintenance Support

-For appropriate candidates, peptide therapy may support weight maintenance. growth hormone secretagogue protocols/growth hormone secretagogue protocols support growth hormone production, which helps preserve lean tissue and maintain metabolic rate.
+For appropriate candidates, peptide therapy may support weight maintenance. growth hormone secretagogues/growth hormone secretagogues support growth hormone production, which helps preserve lean tissue and maintain metabolic rate.
 [3]

 Dr. Kamen evaluates whether peptide therapy is clinically appropriate as part of a comprehensive maintenance strategy.